How to Do Taxes for Your Crypto Gains

 Cryptocurrencies are an attractive investment market.
 The constant variation of the values assets in the crypto markets undergo can lead to huge profits over short periods of time.
 For example, bitcoin value was at $6,493 in October 2018 and at the time of this writing is valued at over $9,394 per coin.
 This resulted in considerable capital gains for traders and investors which always leads to the dreaded tax question.

-Unfortunately, cryptocurrency taxes are an altogether less attractive subject, and can seem complicated and convoluted to those with less experience in the field.
+Unfortunately, cryptocurrency are an altogether less attractive subject, and can seem complicated and convoluted to those with less experience in the field.
 Misunderstanding the concepts and process of correctly calculating and reporting your gains taxes can lead to endless headaches from the IRS, and potentially subject you to costly suits.
 To save you that sort of hassle, and so that you can have a better understanding of the commodities you're trading, we've gone through the most important bits down below.

 How Are Cryptocurrencies Taxed?